A Viral Contagion

 Here, the primary dynamic force would be Archetypes.

-The ego’s two biggest fears are overwhelment and abandonment.
+The ego’s two biggest fears are feeling overwhelmed and abandoned.

-Archetypes and complexes can converge into overwhelment of the ego or abandonment through social exclusion.
+Archetypes and complexes can converge into the ego feeling overwhelmed or abandoned through social exclusion.

-Knowing and understanding how complexes inform the ego assist in controlling them.
+Knowing and understanding how complexes inform the ego assists in controlling them.

 Jung's Ages and Stages of Development